 Low-risk cases are those scoring ≥21.

-Oral antibacterial therapy can be used safely in some low-risk FN patients although its use in the UK is still low.
-These are patients who are haemodynamically stable, who do not have acute leukaemia or evidence of organ failure, who do not have pneumonia, an indwelling venous catheter or severe soft tissue infection.
+Oral antibacterial therapy can be used safely in some low-risk febrile neutropenia patients although its use in the UK is still low .
+These are patients who are haemodynamically stable, who do not have acute leukaemia or evidence of organ failure, and who do not have pneumonia, an indwelling venous catheter or severe soft tissue infection.

-Quinolone with amoxicillin plus clavulanic acid is the preferred choice given the rise in Gram-positive FN episodes.
+Quinolone with amoxicillin plus clavulanic acid is the preferred choice given the rise in Gram-positive febrile neutropenia episodes .
 Oral quinolone therapy should not be used in patients who have taken a quinolone antibacterial as prophylaxis.

-The National Institute for Health and Clinical Excellence (NICE) recommends that all patients who require intravenous treatment be commenced on beta-lactam monotherapy with piperacillin and tazobactam.
-Aminoglycosides should NOT be used for initial empirical therapy, unless there are specific patient or local related reasons.
+The National Institute for Health and Care Excellence (NICE) recommends that all patients who require intravenous treatment be commenced on beta-lactam monotherapy with piperacillin and tazobactam Aminoglycosides should NOT be used for initial empirical therapy, unless there are specific patient or local related reasons.

 - Daily assessment of fever trends, bone marrow and renal function is indicated until the patient is apyrexial and neutrophil count is ≥0.5 x 109/L.